satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

   - 27000-TCP-NodePort-Random

 - Environment Variables: Copy paste the "Environment Configuration" section
-- Node Scheduling: Run all the pods on a particular host (GPU based due to caffe engine)
+- Node Scheduling: Run all the pods on a particular host (GPU based bisque-dev-gpu-01.cyverse.org due to caffe engine)
 - Health Check: No change
 - Volumes
   - Persistent Volume claim and set the mount point as /run/bisque
   - Persistent Volume from Node path /etc/letsencrypt
+  - Persistent Volume from Node path /var/run/docker.sock
 - Scaling: No change
 - Command: (Only, in case needed.
 Not used with the current Image)
   - Entrypoint: /builder/run-bisque.sh